radiovisual/node-django-urlify/readme.md

 For example: `ÂËÎØŰý αβ!` → `'aeiouy-ab'`

-This module will attempt to recognize and normalize any non url-friendly characters from the following languages: Latin, Greek, Turkish, Romanian, Russian, Ukrainian, Czech, Polish, Latvian, Arabic, Lithuanian, Serbian and Azerbaijani.
+This module will attempt to recognize and normalize any non url-friendly characters from the following character sets: Latin, Greek, Turkish, Romanian, Russian, Ukrainian, Czech, Polish, Latvian, Arabic, Lithuanian, Serbian and Azerbaijani.

 ## Install